-Based on the actual product and gripper dimensions and the number of boxes being picked, the program estimates the risk of dropping boxes due to high acceleration with insufficient grip strength.
+When the estimated grip quality value drops below a minimum threshold, the program moves the boxes with reduced acceleration in order to minimize the risk of dropping boxes during transport.
 The parameters of this algorithm can be configured, see 6.2.3 - Movement.